the-events-calendar/the-events-calendar/readme.txt

 = [6.4.0] 2024-04-30 =

+* Feature - Elementor Compatibility.
+Compatible with Elementor Free 3.21+ and Elementor Pro 3.20+.
 * Feature - Added component Elementor widgets for the single event page.
-* feature - Widgets include: Title, Date, Cost, Image, Status, Organizer, Venue, Website, Category, Tags, Subscribe, and Calendar link.
+* Feature - Widgets include: Title, Date, Cost, Image, Status, Organizer, Venue, Website, Category, Tags, Subscribe, and Calendar link.
 * Feature - Most widgets can be used outside of a single-event post by specifying an event ID or event query parameters.
 * Feature - All widgets utilize our PHP templating system, allowing customization of the widget templates.
 * Feature - Added a customizable single event template for Elementor Free users utilizing the new widgets.